Dan7706/SDK/sqlite_SDK/README.md

 db = Database("database.db")   # creating an instance of our database class and giving him .db file

-db.user_exixts() # for example will return True if the user is in the database
+db.user_exixts(1234567890) # for example will return True if the user is in the database

 #END